willsower/ThingsILearned/README.md

  To open your application run `eb open`

  If you ever need to completely delete everything on elastic beanstalk run `eb terminate flask-env`

+ if you ever need to redeploy your code to the same application run `eb deploy` in the repository

 ### April 2, 2021